Sajjon/ViewComposer/README.md

 ```

 We are using standard `UIKit` class `UIButton`, with a static method called `make`, taking an array of `ViewAttribute` enums.
 This is neat if you dislike using subclasses.

-An alternative to this, if you want to make use of some even more sugary syntax is to use the subclasses conforming to the type `Composable`.

 ## Mergeable